biotope/biotope-element/docs/lifecycle.md

 conditions are met:
   - the hook has finished
   - all children of this component are fully rendered and their DOM is already updated.

+### ready
+This hook will only be called once when the first `rendered` hook got fired.

+This hook is for the purpose of making sure the component has been registered, rendered and is available for your usage.
+It emits a non-bubbling `ready` event with no `detail`.

+> __⚠️ Important:__ If you add a `ready` event listener **after** the ready event was fired, the listener will be directly called, as the component is already ready

 ### disconnectedCallback
 The counterpart of the `connectedCallback` hook.
 This hook gets called whenever a component leaves